alcrene/emd-paper-notebooks/README.md

-# Notebooks for the EMD paper
+# Code notebooks for the EMD falsification paper

+This repository contains the Jupyter notebooks used to create the figures for our paper describing model falsification using the EMD (empirical mean discrepancy).

 ## Format